salemove/ios-sdk-widgets/docs/Customization/AlertConfiguration.md

 - `ScreenShareOfferAlertConfiguration`: "Allow screen share" offer alert.
 - `SettingsAlertConfiguration`: camera/microphone permission issue alert.

+There is a default chat configuration in GliaWidgets.
+It means that all of the alerts' configuration properties have default values.
+For example, `endEngagement.title` is "End engagement?", `screenShareOffer.message` is "{operatorName} would like to see the screen of your device" and `leaveQueue.negativeTitle` is "No".

-It can be created via the following initializer and assigned to `alertConfiguration` property of `Theme`:
+It can be created with the following initializer:
 ```swift
 let alertConfiguration = AlertConfiguration(
     leaveQueue: ConfirmationAlertConfiguration,